COLLEGE STUDENT LOANS What are they? Where are they? What do I have to do?

 LEAP - Leveraging Educational Assistance Partnership (State Program

-*NOTE:The above list represents only a fraction of the resources available for college funding and information about financial aid.
 There are too many to list, and any search on the web will bring back thousands of hits.
-Our pages give you numerous resources, and help you learn about the process ofo financial aid, and about countless resources and databases for grants, loans, scholarships and other sources of funds for college.
-We add to our pages all the time, and try to have each entry bring you useful information.
-It is not possible to prevent repetition, but we continually update this site with information and resources we hope will be of value to you.
+Our pages give you numerous resources, and help you learn about the process of financial aid, and about countless resources and databases for grants, loans, scholarships and other sources of funds for college.

 More Targeted Financial Aid Web Sites